jpkrooney/rcorex/README.md

 iris <- data.frame(iris , model.matrix(~iris$Species)[,2:3])
 iris$Species <- NULL

 # fit first layer of corex
+# note the use of the repeats argument to run corex 5 times and choose the run which produced the maximal TC
 layer1 <- biocorex(iris, 3, 2, marginal_description = "gaussian", repeats = 5)
 #>  Calculating repeat # 1
 #>  Calculating repeat # 2